petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 ## Account Restriction and User Roles

 After restricting object data by account, entries appear according to the user's permissions.
 Permissions at the regular role scope apply to all object data, while permissions at the organization or account scope apply to specific accounts.
-For example, if a user has a regular role with the view permission, then the user can view all data from all accounts.
-However, if a user only has an account role with the view permission, then the user can only view object data associated with their account.
+For example, if users have a regular role with the view permission, they can view all data from all accounts.
+However, if users only have an account role with the view permission, they can only view object data associated with their accounts.

 | Permission Scope | Description |
 | :--- | :--- |